 - 3. Traffic signal interconnect conduit shall be installed in separate concrete pull boxes and their covers shall be marked "IC" or interconnect. - 4.
-Pull boxes subjected to vehicular travel shall be installed with one quarter inch steel plate covers (galvanized after fabrication) with a diamond-type surface in accordance with ES-8 of the Caltrans Standard Plans. - 5.
-Interconnect pull boxes to be spaced at 350' max with top of pull box to be set at existing grade. - J. Controller & Components - 1.
-Controller cabinets shall be McCain 332 and be approved by the City.
+Pull boxes subjected to vehicular travel shall be installed with one quarter inch steel plate covers (galvanized after fabrication) with a diamond-type surface in accordance with ES-8 of the Caltrans Standard Plans.

+5. Interconnect pull boxes to be spaced at 350' max with top of pull box to be set at existing grade.

+J. Controller & Components

+- 1. Controller cabinets shall be McCain 332 and be approved by the City Engineer.
 Both controller cabinet and service pedestal should be located such that the conduit from the service point to the service pedestal does not require trenching across a street. - 2.
-The entire intersection should be visible by the operator from the controller cabinet.

-- 3. Controller shall be McCain 2070 E with 2033 Program and 2010 Conflict Monitor.
-All controller components shall be approved by the City. - K. Protected Vs. Permissive Left Turn Phasing
+The entire intersection should be visible by the operator from the controller cabinet. - 3.
+Controller shall be McCain FLeX ATC with Omni eX software and 2010 Conflict Monitor with red light monitor kit installed.
+All controller components shall be approved by the City. - 4.
+McCain Transparity Software shall be provided for remote monitoring of the system.

+K. Protected Vs. Permissive Left Turn Phasing